ThemeKitApp/ThemeKit-Helper/README.md

 ```

 ## Usage:

+Your theme should be in a `.bundle` folder with each image representing an Icon for it's application with the same bundleID as the name of the image.
+Example: Safari = `com.apple.safari`

+To see more Bundle IDs visit the [ThemeKit Wiki Here](https://github.com/ThemeKitApp/ThemeKit/Wiki)

 The entire program is basically a Wizard so you should be able to walk through it fairly easily.
 If you have issues contact me on [Twitter](https://twitter.com/maxbridgland)